pcwinters/blog.lovewinters.net/src/blog/2021-04-27/index.md

 ## Normalcy

 Since Natalie and I completed vaccination in March, we've been able to find a little more normalcy.
 In all seriousness, neither of us had entered a building (with the exception of the children's hospital) for over a year.
 We would not have felt comfortable driving/traveling anywhere without the ability to deal with the unexpected.
 I can do just about anything now without worrying, and it has brought a much needed dose of normalcy into our lives.
-We're still living differently, with extra cautious; but we're finding ways to use our freedom to make more for the kids.
+We're still living differently, with extra caution; but we're finding ways to use our freedom to make more for the kids.

 ## Projects